Hey there, sleep enthusiasts! Did you ever think mattress logos could be such a big deal?

 Tuft & Needle’s symbol is as minimalist as they come.
-The text logo features all capital letters in a sans serif font and with minimal letter spacing.
+The text logo features all capital letters in a sans-serif font and with minimal letter spacing.
 The ampersand serves as the center and highlight amid the straightforwardness of the text.
-The logo of the bed-in-a-box brand fits very well in its plain and straightforward website.
-It dons a neutral color palette and just a tinge of mint green accent.
+The design elements of the bed-in-a-box brand fits very well in its plain and straightforward website.
+It dons a neutral color scheme and just a tinge of mint green accent.

 Take one look at Leesa’s logo, and you’ll know it’s a company that specializes in bedding.
-The logo features the brand’s name, written in a bold, sans-serif font.
+The logo features the brand’s name, written in a bold, sans-serif typography.
 Below it is a horizontal line with little bars on each end, resembling a bed.
 Additionally, the image looks professional but lively in a teal hue.

-This bed-in-a-box brand offers a branding identity that’s as fresh as its logo.
+This bed-in-a-box brand offers a branding identity that’s as fresh as its logo design.
 According to their About page, the venture was initiated by founders who grew tired of over-promising but under-delivering mattress companies.
 The frustration pushed them to take on a direct-to-consumer, online mattress business.

-Saatva’s logo may be plain, but it’s nothing short of sleek and elegant.
+Saatva’s logo may be plain, but the design elements are nothing short of sleek and elegant.
 The text logo features modern-looking text with almost perfect circles for the letter A’s negative space.
 The logo, just like the accents on the company’s website, looks classy in tan.
 The expensive look of the logo reflects the venture’s identity as a premium brand.
 Their website blatantly says, “This is not a bed in a box… Hand-delivered and set up in your home, never stuffed in a box.”